kickaha2019/articles/Diary/2012/twelfth_night.md

----
-icon: "/Users/peter/Synch/Website/Articles/Films/drama.png"
-anchors:
-- Robinson College
+#icon /Users/peter/Synch/Website/Articles/Films/drama.png
-date: 8 August 2012
+#date 8 August 2012
----
+#markdown
 The rain just about held off last night.
 It was cold and Virginia wished she had taken something thicker.
 But it didn't pour with rain, only a few drops towards the end of the evening.
 This was